Darkness4/blog/pages/blog/2023-09-09-hello-world/page.md

 My requirements are as follows:

 - Server-side rendering, at least for routing.
 - Light as hell.
-I want to run this site on a raspberry Pi.
+I want to run this site on a Raspberry Pi.
 - Markdown.

 With only these requirements, I haven't found a framework that meets my needs: